mrxten/QueryDesigner/README.md

 **Is important: you must construct each filter with only one implementation of a class: either TreeFilter or WhereFilter.** That is, use either OperatorType and Operands or Field, FilterType and Value.

-Of course, we get quite uncomfortable code that will be hard for anyone who will use this form, but in JSON format it is very practical:
+Of course, we got quite uncomfortable code for anyone who will use this form, but in JSON format it is very practical:
 ```json
 {
 	"Where": {